Hej!

 The challenge

-An app that has been in the works for several years needs an overhaul (new corporate identity) and new features.
+An app that has been in development for several years needs an overhaul (new corporate identity) and new features.

 The solution

-During my time I worked on strategic topics to enhance the user experience throughout the customer journey in workshops and daily business together with a all-remote design team of up to 4 colleagues across several time zones.
+During my time, I worked on strategic topics to enhance the user experience throughout the customer journey, in workshops and in daily business, together with an all-remote design team of up to 4 colleagues across several time zones.

-Also because the client team resides in Munich I made sure that the communication between agency and client went smooth – sometimes chats in the same local language can lower barriers better than anything else, right?
+Also, because the client team resides in Munich, I made sure that communication between the agency and the client went smoothly – sometimes, chats in the same local language can lower barriers better than anything else, right?

 Role